Category: Trip-planning

 5. Download and print your license immediately

-The CONAPESCA portal is in Spanish — if you’re not comfortable navigating a Spanish-language government website, use Option 2 below.
+The CONAPESCA portal is in Spanish.
+If you’re not comfortable navigating a Spanish-language government website, use Option 2.

 Option 2: Through Licensed Third-Party Services